ahmedaadel/Ai-Defects-Detection-System/README.md

 ## Getting Started

-To start using the Real-Time Object Detection System, follow the instructions in the [Installation and Setup](#installation-and-setup) section of the README file.
+To start using the Real-Time Object Detection System, provide labeled data for specific product then train models with data and make some configurations then let system detect and classify in real time with Test_Script notebook.

 ## Conclusion